OPTICAM-instrument/opticam/README.md

 ./start.sh
 ```

-Then access Jupyter Lab at `http://localhost:8888`
+Then access Jupyter Lab at `http://localhost:8888`.

-For detailed Docker documentation, see [DOCKER.md](DOCKER.md).
+For a more complete Docker setup guide, see [DOCKER.md](DOCKER.md).

 ### Option 2: From GitHub